shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 SPACE – Shield that drains amina

+# Unicorn

+A unicorn that makes rainbows and magic.

+Passive – Running Magic.
+Unicorn’s projectiles launch with the same speed he has.

+LMB – Charge Shot.
+Hold to increase its size and power, release to let go off it.
+While held, it changes direction with unicorn’s move direction.

+RMB – Teleport Shot.
+Shoots a star projectile that teleports the first object hit to your cursor’s position.

+SPACE – Rainbow Road.
+Leaves behind a rainbow trail that speeds up allies.

 # Stonicorn

 Basically Merky from Stonicorn.
 Can be unlocked by using Unicorn to hit a teleport shot with a teleport shot.